henrym105/autostream-dupe/README.md

 This project uses AI to dynamically apply a digital pan and zoom to a video of any land field sport (basketball, soccer, football, hockey) so that the players are always in frame.
 This eliminates the need to have a someone manually operating the camera during a game, ideal for low budget productions like little league and high school sports.
 It leverages the YOLO model for human detection and OpenCV for video processing.

+Created as an MVP that mimics the AutoStream feature in GameChanger's live stream app.

 ## For any inquiries or feedback, please contact:

 - **Name:** Henry Marquardt